maggiegrace76/CS-499/Code Review/README.md

 ---

 ### Course Outcomes Alignment
-This code review supports the following CS 499 program outcomes:

-- Designing and evaluating computing solutions using professional standards
-- Communicating technical concepts clearly to diverse audiences
-- Applying a security mindset through defensive programming considerations
-- Using appropriate tools and techniques to improve existing software
+This code review and the resulting enhancements demonstrate my achievement of multiple CS 499 program outcomes through practical analysis, reflection, and implementation.
+First, I designed and evaluated computing solutions by reviewing existing application code, identifying limitations in structure, usability, and data handling, and proposing targeted enhancements aligned with professional software development standards.
+This process required evaluating trade-offs between simplicity, maintainability, and functionality while improving overall system design.

+Second, I demonstrated professional communication skills by clearly explaining the original functionality of each artifact, outlining areas for improvement, and justifying enhancement decisions in a way that could be understood by both technical and nontechnical audiences.
+The code review video and supporting documentation emphasize clarity, organization, and intentional design choices, which are essential for effective collaboration and stakeholder communication in real-world development environments.

+In addition, this work reflects the application of a security mindset through defensive programming considerations.
+During the review and enhancement planning, I identified potential risks related to user input, authentication logic, and data handling.
+Enhancements incorporated validation, controlled data access, and permission awareness to reduce the likelihood of misuse or unintended behavior, demonstrating an understanding of secure software design principles.

+Finally, this code review highlights my ability to use appropriate tools, techniques, and industry practices to improve existing software.
+By working within established development environments and refining application structure, database interactions, and logic flow, I delivered enhancements that add practical value while maintaining readability and scalability.
+Together, these efforts demonstrate my readiness to apply computer science principles in professional settings and contribute meaningfully to real-world software projects.

 ---